Campbell-Muscle-Lab/FiberSim/docs/pages/team/team.md

 Key contributors to the FiberSim team include:

 + [Ken Campbell](http://www.campbellmusclelab.org)
-  + Principal Investigator, University of Kentucky Department of Physiology & Cardiovascular Medicine
+  + Principal Investigator, University of Kentucky, Division of Cardiovascular Medicine
   + manages the overall project
-  + wrote the first version of FiberCpp
+  + wrote most of FiberCpp
-  + wrote the first version of FiberPy
+  + wrote most of FiberPy
   + many of the demos